aszCodes/odin-recipes/README.md

 ```

 ## What I Learned

 - **HTML Structure**: How to create a well-organized HTML document with proper semantic markup
 - **List Elements**: The difference between `<ul>` (unordered lists) and `<ol>` (ordered lists) and when to use each
 - **Navigation**: How to link between multiple HTML pages using anchor tags
 - **Content Organization**: Using headings (h1, h2, h3) to create a logical content hierarchy
 - **File Structure**: Organizing a multi-page website with proper folder structure

-## Contributing
-This is a learning project, but feedback and suggestions are welcome!
-Feel free to:
-- Open an issue for bugs or suggestions
-- Submit a pull request with improvements
-- Share your thoughts on the implementation

-## License
-This project is open source and available under the MIT License.

 ## Contact

 John Miller Lorenzo - johnmillerlorenzo@gmail.com
 Project Link: https://dadalober.github.io/odin-recipes/

 ---

 This project was created as part of The Odin Project curriculum to demonstrate fundamental HTML skills and semantic markup.
-It showcases the ability to structure content using lists, headings, and proper HTML elements.s
+It showcases the ability to structure content using lists, headings, and proper HTML elements.